 Non-Malicious Monster: Sort of.
 Compared to the other darkspawn he's practically a saint and he doesn't seem to possess any genuine maliciousness, but that doesn't mean he can't cause problems accidentally or as a result of his plans to 'save' Ferelden.
 Just ask Urthemiel.

 The Architect and the Warden's experimentation with the Taint are also highly similar.
-The Grey Wardens are specialised ghouls who retained their humanity (for 30 years at least), after consumption of specially prepared Darkspawn blood.
-The Disciples meanwhile are specialised Darkspawn with their connection to the Old Gods severed, granting them sentience, after consumption of Grey Warden blood.
+The Grey Wardens are specialized ghouls who retained their humanity (for 30 years at least), after consumption of specially prepared Darkspawn blood.
+The Disciples meanwhile are specialized Darkspawn with their connection to the Old Gods severed, granting them sentience, after consumption of Grey Warden blood.